 First Thing’s First

 It’s often suggested that men transitioning to women have laser treatments performed first, before going full time.
 For those who aren’t a student or whose school doesn’t include laser hair removal in its medical plan like Berkeley, starting with the face is best for those on a budget.
-The second most important area for hair removal is the chest and stomach.
-These areas cause the most stress among those transitioning in regards to body hair, as they’re much more difficult to hide.
+The second most popular area for hair removal is the chest and stomach.
+These areas can cause stress among those transitioning in regards to body hair, as they’re much more difficult to hide.
 Additionally, it’s essential that plucking or waxing the area being treated is put on hold for six weeks prior to laser sessions.
 This is due to the fact that lasers are designed to target hair follicles, but waxing and plucking will take the follicles out, leaving nothing for the laser to target.
 This is one of the reasons those transitioning start off with laser treatments, so the idea of having to revert to not shaving for over a month isn’t so daunting.
-It’s best to skip the stress and jump right into laser hair removal as early into the transitioning process as possible.

 How Laser Hair Removal Works